Nemanja-Malesija/calculator-js/README.md

 // At this point firstNum, secondNum and operator have correct values. => perform operation => store in variable result => store in secondNum so that once operation is finished, the next one can be chained on the result of the previous one

 Had real fun with this project!
 A lot of edge cases to pay attention to, once basic functionality is implemented.

+//// CODE REFACTOR UPDATE (CLASS)
+After completing The Odin Project's chapter about classes I decided to revisit my calculator and try to refactor the code in order to make it cleaner, organise my code better and to implement an interface using classes.

+I find that the code is indeed better organised and much easier to understand, but I could't impact edge cases as much as I did in my first project.
+Will try to revisit when I get more experience with classes.